bahyhelmihp/music-vae/README.md

 **Note**
 ```
+- Refer to the following link to download the full model checkpoints logs: [Checkpoints](https://www.com)
-- Only the latest checkpoint of the trained MusicVAE model is uploaded due to repository size limit.
-Refer to the following link for full checkpoint logs: [Link](https://www.com)
+- Refer to the following link to downdload the full val event logs: [Event Logs](https://drive.google.com/file/d/1gaU3qYeJPechC51lHZQZc2dcvhQYqR2f/view?usp=sharing)
-- A Tensorboard in-cell GUI has also been included in each notebook, to monitor the metrics and losses of the training & validation process.
+- A Tensorboard GUI has also been included in each notebook to monitor the metrics and losses of the training & validation process.
-- Training is stopped at global_steps = 10.000, because the validation losses has stop decreasing.
+- Training is stopped at global_steps = 10.000 to prevent the overfitting.
+See the loss figures above for more details.
 - Evaluation is done on the 2nd GPU, to prevent overlapping usage on the 1st GPU that is used for training.
 ```